 The big advantage of building your own website on your own host is that you don’t have to depend on a platform’s feature set.
 If you go the platform route, it’s key to make sure they have all the features you want and need.

 Weebly’s feature set is strong.
-They’ve got everything all the basics – like blog functionality, contact forms, etc, but also the necessary advanced features like URL redirects and page-level custom code placement.
+They’ve got all the basics – like blog functionality, contact forms, etc, but also the necessary advanced features like URL redirects and page-level custom code placement.

 For free accounts, Weebly offers an email support option and a well-done Knowledge Base.
-For paid accounts (even starter), they offer email, chat AND phone.
+For paid accounts (even starter), they offer email, chat, AND phone.
 Response times for me were solid.

 With an all-inclusive platform, customer support is able to troubleshoot and fix any issue.
 This is a huge advantage of website builder platforms in general, but especially with Weebly since they have phone support.

-Cons of Using Weebly
+Cons Of Using Weebly